app-generator/sample-django-extended-user-profile/README.md

         model = Profile
         fields = '__all__'
         exclude = ['user']

+def form_validation_error(form):
+    msg = ""
+    for field in form:
+        for error in field.errors:
+            msg += "%s: %s \\n" % (field.label if hasattr(field, 'label') else 'Error', error)
+    return msg

 ```

 > Note: We have three fields (first_name, last_name, email) that are outside the profile model (they are in the user model).
 We need to add these three fields to our form.

+> form_validation_error: If any error happened in your form, this function returns the error message.

 <br />